wladerer/VaspTools/README.md

 The DensityOfStates class is used to handle the density of states data.
 It is returned as the `dos` attribute of the `Vasprun` class.

-Warning: The projected DOS is currently very slow to parse
+Warning: The projected DOS is currently very slow to parse, it is recommended that you use the `cprojected` function first to create a `vrpoj.pkl` file that will be saved to the current working directory.
+This is not the current default behavior because it is impolite to make files on someone's computer without consent.

 ### DensityOfStates Attributes
 | Title | Property | Type | Description | Columns |